 When you select a folder (e.g. by clicking on it), all its content is also selected (even though it is not highlighted in the panel).
-By selecting and moving / rotating / deleting one folder, you also move / rotate / delete all the content of that folder.
+By moving / rotating / deleting one folder, you also move / rotate / delete all the content of that folder.

 Basic layer properties

 There are several basic properties of the layer, that you can change in the Layers panel.
 The main property is the visibility, which you can switch by clicking the eye icon of a layer (or a folder).
 When some layer is selected, you can edit the blend mode, the opacity and the layer lock of that layer at the top of the Layers panel.